 - Calling a ride service or friend to take you to your destination.

 Remember that all medications, prescription or over-the-counter, are potentially dangerous and can impair your driving.
 Over-the-counter medicines that you take for colds and allergies can make you drowsy and affect your driving ability.
 If you must take medication before driving, find out the effects of the medication from your physician or pharmacist.
 It is your responsibility to know the effects of the medications you take.

 - Mix medications, unless directed by your physician.

 - Mix alcohol with your medications (prescribed or over-the-counter).

-Your personality affects the way you drive.
+Emotions can affect the way you drive.
 Do not let your emotions interfere with safe driving.
-Use all of your good judgment, common sense, and courtesy when you drive.
-Follow all the recommended safe driving rules.
+Use your good judgment, common sense, and courtesy when you drive.
+Follow the recommended safe driving rules.

-Discuss health concerns such as poor vision, heart problems, diabetes, or epilepsy with your physician and follow his or her advice.
+Discuss health concerns, such as poor vision, heart problems, diabetes, or epilepsy with your physician and follow their advice.
 Notify DMV if you have a condition that might affect your ability to drive safely.

 Conditions Physicians Must Report